Royal Park Hospital: History

 Royal Park opened as a Receiving House in September 1907.
 Receiving Houses were used to provide accommodation for those patients who required only short term diagnosis and treatment.
 No person was to be detained in a receiving house for more than two months in any event.
 Patients diagnosed as insane were transferred to a Hospital for the Insane such as Kew Asylum or Yarra Bend Asylum by order of the Superintendent of the Receiving House.
 Following the completion of some of the hospital wards, Royal Park was gazetted as a Receiving House and a Hospital for the Insane on 7 April 1909.

 Since its establishment the title of Royal Park Hospital has been altered to reflect both the community's changing attitude towards mental illness and the Victorian Government's approach to the treatment of mentally ill persons.
 The Mental Hygiene Act 1933 (No.4157, proclaimed 14/2/1934) altered the title from "Royal Park Hospital for the Insane" to "Royal Park Mental Hospital".
 Up until 1954 Royal Park functioned as a mental hospital for long term patients and a receiving house for short term patients.
 In April 1954 Royal Park's function as a Mental Hospital was revoked, published in the Government Gazette on 7 April 1954.
 From 1954 Royal Park functioned as a hospital providing short term diagnosis and accommodation only.
 The Mental Health Act 1959 (No.6605, operational since 1962) changed the title of "Receiving House" to "Psychiatric Hospital".

 A special Military Mental Hospital was opened at Royal Park in 1915.
 The date range of this hospital is unknown.

+Several notable individuals have worked at Royal Park Hospital.
+John Cade, discoverer of lithium's effect on mania, was superintendent of the hospital and dean of the clinical school from 1952-1977.
+Cade was recognized as an Officer of the Order of Australia in 1976 for his contributions to medicine.
+Shirley Andrews was hired by John Cade to run the clinical laboratory of Royal Park Hospital in 1953.
+She worked there until her retirement in 1977.
+Andrews was recognized with the Medal of the Order of Australia in 1994 for her work on Australian folk dancing.